-Archaeology and Alchemy in Oil and Cold Wax
+Adventures in Oil and Cold Wax Painting

-Supply List:
+Supply List

 A basic set of oil paints or your favorite oil paints.
 If you want student grade paints, I recommend Gamblin 1980.
 Large tubes of black and white oil paint are very helpful.